AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/tutorials/linear-script-java.md

 Other components of WebEngine Framework is not used.

 ## Steps to build Test Automation Solution using Linear Scripting

-### Step 1: Create a Test Project
+### Step 1: Prerequisites for linear Approach

-Prerequisites for linear Approach : JDK 8, maven and lombok
+JDK 8, maven and lombok

+### Step 2: Create a Test Project

-Then, create a simple project or you can clone this sample project.
+Create a simple maven project or you can clone this sample project.

 https://github.com/AxaFrance/webengine-java/sample-test-linear